 In 2010 Christopher Thomas photographed amateur actors during rehearsals for the Passion Play in Oberammergau.
-The result was a cycle of 56 portraits that are reminiscent of paintings by Old Masters that exude the spirit of the Play.
-The volume Christopher Thomas.
-Passion.
-Photographs of the Passion Play, Oberammergau was published by Prestel at the same time.
+The result was a cycle of 56 portraits reminiscent of paintings by Old Masters that exude the spirit of the Play.
+The volume Passion was published by Prestel at the same time.
 Christopher Thomas received several awards for this cycle such as the Silver Medal of the Art Directors Club of Germany (2011) and the German Design Award (2013).
 The Bavarian National Museum in Munich exhibited a wide selection of photos from this cycle from October 2011 to April 2012 in its magnificent Gothic Hall.

-The following two volumes of photographs were also published by Prestel Verlag: Venice in Solitude (2012) and Paris.
-City of Light (2014).
-Most recently Engadin (2015) was presented in conjunction with two exhibitions in St. Moritz.
+The following two volumes of photographs were also published by Prestel Verlag: Venice in Solitude (2012) and Paris – City of Light (2014).

-Works by Christopher Thomas can be seen around the world in well-known photography galleries and at trade fairs, as well as in major private and institutional collections such as the Francois Pinault Collection, the Sir Elton John Photography Collection and the German Bundestag Art Collection.
+Works by Christopher Thomas can be seen around the world in wellknown photography galleries and at trade fairs, as well as in major private and institutional collections such as the Francois Pinault Collection, the Sir Elton John Photography Collection and the German Bundestag Art Collection among many others.